pixelite-co-nz/pixelite-co-nz.github.io/_posts/2015-05-14-migrate-d2d-taxonomy-terms-on-nodes.md

 ### Caveats
 This worked for me because I only had **one** taxonomy field to worry about.
 The moment you get more than one you will want to revisit the assignment of $new_tid to the appropriate field.
 This shouldn't be a problem to hand code and if you have migrated the vocabularies too you may be able to use the migrate_map table to make something more dynamic.

+## Comments

+If you have (or are currently) using migrate I would be interested to hear how you found it.
+Especially if you are migrating terms, but not the vocabulary.

 [migrate_d2d]:https://www.drupal.org/project/migrate_d2d
 [Mike Ryan]:https://www.drupal.org/u/mikeryan